Your cart is currently empty!

 When does psychotherapy have a role?

-If your child did not have any psychological issues before the eating disorder, it’s quite possible they will not need any psychotherapy.
-The most common psychological issues that currently make your youngster so unhappy – depression, anxiety, rigidity, delusional and obsessive thinking, compulsions – recede with nourishment and with the behavioural work to make ‘normal’ feel normal again.
-When a health service won’t yet provide psychotherapy, it’s not to save money, it’s good scientific practice.
+If your child did not have any psychological issues before the eating disorder, they may not need any psychotherapy.
+The issues that currently make your youngster so unhappy – depression, anxiety, rigidity, delusional and obsessive thinking, compulsions – diminish with nourishment.
+They recede some more with behavioural work to make ‘normal’ feel normal again.
+And then time and a good life provide the final magic.
+When a health service doesn’t yet provide psychotherapy, it’s not to save money; it’s good scientific practice.

 Medication